eduardoboucas/jekyll-dynamic-menu/README.md

 # Jekyll Dynamic Menu

-> A Liquid snippet to generate markup for a dynamic navigation menu
+> A Liquid snippet to generate markup for a dynamic navigation menu in Jekyll

 From this: